-Authors come to Intoprint with every kind of book and we relish the challenge of working together to get the right format, finish, cover design and internal layouts for each title.
+Authors come to Intoprint with every kind of book and we relish the challenge of working together.
+Here are some case studies to give you an idea.
+Although the examples below are a small fraction of books we’ve helped authors publish, we hope it shows how we work hard to get the right format, finish, cover design and internal layouts for each title.

 Ton Kurstjens’ The Clown from Heart to Heart is a ‘how to’ book with a smile.
 Can you learn to be a clown or do you have to be a natural?
 We take great care in replicating technical content such a tables, lists and instructions.
 This is a great example of a book that captures the specialist knowledge of its author, which Intoprint can take to the book market worldwide.